matrixorigin/matrixorigin.io/docs/MatrixOne/Overview/matrixone-architecture-design.md

 ### **Cloud Native**

 MatrixOne is a cloud-native database.
 From the storage layer, it adapts to various storage methods such as local disks, AWS S3, and NFS and realizes non-aware management of multiple types of storage through File service.
 MatrixOne clusters can run stably in a variety of infrastructure environments, can adapt to private enterprise clouds, and provide services in different public cloud vendor environments.

+### **Load Balancing**

+Under the distributed database architecture, load differences inevitably exist between different nodes, which may lead to performance bottlenecks in specific business scenarios or idle computing resources.
+Therefore, to ensure that other nodes are kept as close as possible in resource allocation, MatrixOne implements the load-balancing function of computing resources.

+### **SQL Routing**

+SQL routing is often used in early sub-database and sub-table database scenarios.
+It determines which instance/library/table to send the request to according to the data distribution after receiving an SQL request.

+In MatrixOne, although the capacity of the storage engine no longer limits the size of the database, under the multi-CN architecture, there are still scenarios for load balancing between multiple CNs and resource isolation between different tenants.
+Therefore, in MatrixOne, SQL routing is implemented to send SQL requests to other CN nodes for execution according to predefined rules.
+This solves the situation that a database instance cannot load many data access requirements.

+### **Allowlist**

+Allowlist is a security policy that controls access to restricted resources, systems, or networks.
+It is based on a core idea that only authorized and trusted entities are allowed to access, while other unauthorized access attempts are denied.
+These authorized entities may include specific users, IP addresses, programs, or others.
+The opposite of an allowlist is a blocklist, a policy that specifies a list of prohibited entities that will be prevented from accessing a restricted resource, system, or network.
+Under the blocklist policy, entities outside the blocklist can access.

+The allowlist has the following characteristics:

+- Only users or systems on the pre-defined list are allowed to access; other users or systems not included in the allowlist are denied access.
+- Using an allowlist policy can improve security but may limit access for legitimate users.
+Therefore, a trade-off exists between security and user convenience when implementing an allowlist policy.
+- In the database system, the allowlist is mainly used to restrict user access, only allowing specific users to access the database of a particular server or network segment, thereby improving the security of the database.

 ## **Learn More**